owen-totem-space/1.Markdown/01-Projects/College-Hall-Podium-Cabling.md

 	- https://www.thomann.de/ie/cae_stagebox_8.htm
 - [x] Contact estates to make hole in podium
 - [x] Make 2 cable looms, short and long
+- [ ] Contact Estates to make hole in the side of the podium

 ## Cable list